KrzysztofBorucki/DevOps/README.md

 ## **About me**

-I have been working in IT for 7 years, thanks to which I managed to get to know many specializations.
-I've been interested in DevOps for some time now.
-I am convinced that working in this position will bring me great joy and will allow me to further develop my career.
-Although this will be my beginning of my devops professional path, I already have a lot of basic knowledge that will allow me to take my first steps.
-In addition, I am very ambitious, I learn quickly and willingly, I infect people with my positive attitude and I always strive for the goal.
+I have been working in IT for 7 years, and my previous job has been a valuable experience that has taught me many technical aspects and customer service skills.
+Currently, I am focusing on expanding my knowledge in areas related to infrastructure, cloud, and DevOps.
+I am keen on developing my skills, participating in trainings, and working with modern technologies, In addition, I am very ambitious, I learn quickly and willingly, I infect people with my positive attitude and I always strive for the goal.
 __________________________________________

 ### **Courses**